treefishuk/Nomoni/docs/_getting_started/part-five-security.md

 ## Step 3 : Install Nomoni/MVC nuget package

-Install the Nomoni.Mvc package in the new master project
+Install the Nomoni.Mvc package in the new presentation project

 ```
 Install-Package Nomoni.Mvc